Who Are You?

 I can help you find your natural voice, reignite your love of singing, and bring out your own uniqueness into each performance.

-For more, I encourage you to read my own philosophy about vocal training, and if you like what you see, please contact me so we can have a first conversation about who you are and where you want to go.
+For more, I encourage you to read my own ideas about what voice lessons should be, and if you like what you see, please contact me so we can have a first conversation about who you are and where you want to go.

 "It has been such a pleasure to work with Brendan over the past few months!
 His thoughtful approach to teaching encourages the discovery of one's true voice; is rooted in sound pedagogical practice, and is designed to support singers of all ages and musical backgrounds.
 Brendan's extensive knowledge and functional understanding of the vocal mechanism, as well as voice acoustics provide each singer with the tools necessary to successfully perform a variety of genres of music with an authentic sound.
 From classical to musical theatre, as well as contemporary commercial music, Brendan cultivates a supportive environment where singers feel comfortable taking risks - while in the process learning what truly works for them!
 As a choral music educator with a background in classical music, Brendan makes it easy to transition to singing in contemporary music styles while using proper vocal technique AND making it so much fun in the process!!"